SHARP: An Adaptable, Energy-Efficient Accelerator for Recurrent Neural Network: SHARP's Architecture

-In this section, we present the architecture of LSTM-Sharp.
+In this section, we present the architecture of SHARP.
 First, we describe the accelerator's pipeline considering LSTM processing flow.
-Next, we elaborate on each pipeline stages associated to each part of LSTM computation.
+Next, we elaborate on each pipeline stages.
 Finally, we discuss the balance between different component's latency in order to keep the pipeline fully utilized.